-If you’ve been following our blog, or had a chance to check out our videos you may have lots of ideas for keeping your office move on track.
+If you’ve been following our blog, you may have lots of ideas for keeping your office move on track.

 Yet, many organizations struggle on moving day because they don’t create a plan to get everything done.

 We’ll show you the five keys to keeping your office move on track with the help of an office relocation strategy.
 A relocation strategy provides an overview of your plans and what exactly needs to get done before, and on, moving day.